-Cranberries are one of those foods that you eat once a year, then totally forget about for the next 364 days.
+Cranberries are one of those foods you eat once a year, then totally forget about for the next 364 days.
 Sure, dried cranberries make appearances in some salads and baked goods, but their fresh counterpart is typically relegated to the fourth Thursday in November.

 But why?
 They’re tart, tasty and best of all, come with some great health benefits.

-According to Dr. Julie Miller Jones, a nutritionist and Professor Emerita of Nutrition in the Department of Family, Consumer and Nutritional Sciences at St. Catherine University in St. Paul, Minnesota, there are a lot of reasons cranberries are good for you, year-round.
+According to Dr. Julie Miller Jones, a nutritionist and professor emerita of nutrition in the Department of Family, Consumer and Nutritional Sciences at St. Catherine University in St. Paul, Minnesota, there are a lot of reasons cranberries are good for you year-round.

-“While urinary tract health benefits have been associated with cranberries for decades, scientists have made progress investigating cranberry’s role in aspects such as affecting the gut microbiome, supporting the immune system, and protecting the cardiovascular system,” she says.
-“Future studies are likely to unfold a exciting new roles about cranberries and health.”
+“While urinary tract health benefits have been associated with cranberries for decades, scientists have made progress investigating cranberry’s role in aspects such as affecting the gut microbiome, supporting the immune system and protecting the cardiovascular system,” she says.
+“Future studies are likely to unfold exciting new roles about cranberries and health.”

-Serving cranberries for Thanksgiving makes sense: According to the Cranberry Institute, most cranberries are harvested between September and October in the U.S. and Canada.
+Serving cranberries for Thanksgiving makes sense.
+According to the Cranberry Institute, most cranberries are harvested between September and October in the U.S. and Canada.

 But even though they’re only in season for a short part of the year, there are many options for eating cranberries year-round, Jones explains, like in snacks or dishes with frozen and dried cranberries, cranberry juices and sauces.
 And don’t worry: The beneficial polyphenolics are present in these forms as well.

-In fact, Jones says that the biggest myth surrounding the berry and nutrition is that you have to consume 100 percent cranberry juice or fresh cranberries to gain health benefits.
+In fact, Jones says the biggest myth surrounding the berry and nutrition is that you have to consume 100 percent cranberry juice or fresh cranberries to gain health benefits.
 This is not the case.

-“The bright red color of cranberry products – cranberry sauce, cranberry juice cocktail, dried cranberries, fresh and frozen – means they contain beneficial phytochemicals called polyphenols or PACs,” Jones explains “These PACs have been shown in animal and other studies to have antibacterial, antiviral, antimicrobial, anticarcinogenic, anti-inflammatory and antioxidant properties.
+“The bright-red color of cranberry products — cranberry sauce, cranberry juice cocktail, dried cranberries, fresh and frozen — means they contain beneficial phytochemicals called polyphenols, or PACs,” Jones explains “These PACs have been shown in animal and other studies to have antibacterial, antiviral, antimicrobial, anticarcinogenic, anti-inflammatory and antioxidant properties.
 A number of clinical trials have linked these compounds to urinary tract health.”

-One thing to keep in mind is that because cranberries are very tart, they typically are enjoyed with the addition of sweetener.
+One thing to keep in mind is that because cranberries are very tart, they are typically enjoyed with the addition of sweetener.
 While this is something to consider if you are limiting your intake of sugar or other sweeteners, their addition to cranberries does not influence the beneficial effects of the PACs, Jones clarifies.

 “The effectiveness of a variety of cranberry products in protecting the urinary tract was systematically reviewed in a recent article in the Journal of Urology,” she adds.
 “The authors stated that the evidence shows that cranberries decrease the number of UTIs, particularly in people with recurrent UTIs.”